Lakis Stergioudas

-Triantafyllos "Lakis" Stergioudas (Τριαντάφυλλος "Λάκης" Στεργιούδας; born 11 December 1952) is a Greek former professional footballer who played as a goalkeeper.
+Lakis Stergioudas (Λάκης Στεργιούδας; born 11 December 1952) is a Greek former professional footballer who played as a goalkeeper.

 Club career

-Stergioudas started playing football in the academy of the amateur club of his birthplace, Thermaikos Portaria, but he played and made up his first team debut in the historic club of Chalkidiki, Niki Polygyrou.
-In 1972, at the age of 19, he impressed the people of AEK Athens, which resulted in his transfer to the club of Athens.
+Stergioudas started playing football in the academy of the amateur club of his birthplace, Thermaikos Portaria, but he played and made up his first team debut at the club of Chalkidiki, Niki Polygyrou.
+On 27 July 1972, at the age of 19, he impressed the people of AEK Athens, which resulted in his transfer to the club of Athens for a fee of 36,000 drachmas.
 Stergioudas became a first team regular and in 1977 he was in the squad that reached the semi-finals of the UEFA Cup.
-In 11 January 1981 at 40th minute of the match against OFI, his attempt to stop Sifis Koronakis, he collided with him and suffered a fractured tibia-fibula.
+On 11 January 1981 at 40th minute of the match against OFI, his attempt to stop Sifis Koronakis, he collided with him and suffered a fractured tibia-fibula.
 That injury kept him out of the pitch for many months and eventually lost his position to Nikos Christidis, Spyros Ikonomopoulos and eventually Christos Arvanitis.
 In his 12-year spell at AEK Stergioudas won two championships in a row and two cups, including a domestic double in 1978.

-In 1984 Stergioudas was released from AEK and signed for PAOK, where he won another championship, while he was a finalist in the cup the same year, where the club of Thessaloniki lost to AEL in a 4–1 defeat.
-With the conquest of the championship of 1985, Stergioudas became the only player to win a championship with both AEK and PAOK.
+On 28 September 1984 Stergioudas was released from AEK and on 23 November he signed for PAOK.
+In his first season he won another Championship with the club of Thessaloniki, while on 22 June 1985 they reached the Cup final, where they lost to AEL by 4–1.
+With the conquest of the championship of 1985, Stergioudas became the only player to win a championship with both AEK Athens and PAOK.
 In 1986 he decided to retire from professional football and in 1988 he ended his career as footballer playing for Naoussa.